ngbolin/Jap2Eng/README.md

 Simple implementation of Japanese-to-English neural machine translation models.
 The initial codes are **heavily** lifted from Assignment 3 of Stanford's CS224N course on Natural Language Processing with Deep Learning, "Neural Machine Translation".
 I'm training these models locally on my RTX 5070 GPU.

 ### Data
 For the Japanese-to-English model, our data comes from the [Japanese-English Subtitle Corpus](https://nlp.stanford.edu/projects/jesc/).
 The corpus contains 2.8 million sentences, with 2000 dev and 2000 test sentences for evaluation.
-The data provides data for both English and Japanese sentences separately, so no further processing is required on our end after data download [here](https://www.phontron.com/kftt/#datasystem).
+The data contains both English and Japanese sentences separately, so no further processing is required on our end after data download [here](https://www.phontron.com/kftt/#datasystem).

 For pre-training, we are using data from the [JParaCrawl](https://www.kecl.ntt.co.jp/icl/lirg/jparacrawl/) dataset, the largest publicly available English-Japanese parallel corpus created by NTT.